-OTHER SHORT-TAIL CATASTROPHES
+OTHER SHORT-TAIL RISKS

 SCOR UK's property business is exposed to multiple insured losses, arising from single or multiple events, which can be catastrophic, caused by the occurrence of a man-made event.
-The short-tail lines of business mostly exposed to man-made catastrophe are property (other than natural catastrophe), marine, credit and surety, aviation and space.
+The short-tail lines of business mostly exposed to man-made catastrophe are property (other than natural catastrophe), marine, , aviation and space.